React Native

 In the code below, the component itself is exported so you can call

-registerComponent in index.js.
-If you call registerComponent in scala as
+in index.js.
+If you call registerComponent

 show above, you do not need to export the anything related to the component but